Efficient Parameter Calibration of Numerical Weather Prediction Models via Evolutionary Sequential Transfer Optimization: Experiments

 \subsection{Parameter Sensitivity Analysis}

-To rigorously evaluate the robustness of SEETO with respect to key hyperparameters and to provide practical guidelines for parameter configuration, this subsection presents a sensitivity analysis focusing on two critical parameters: the number of channels representing the meteorological element dimensions, denoted as $\lambda$, and the regulation parameter $c$, which governs the rate of transition from source domain knowledge to target domain local knowledge.
+To rigorously evaluate the robustness of SEETO with respect to key hyperparameters and to provide practical guidelines for parameter configuration, this subsection presents a sensitivity analysis focusing on four critical parameters: the number of channels representing the meteorological element dimensions, denoted as $\lambda$; the regulation parameter $c$, which governs the rate of transition from source domain knowledge to target domain local knowledge; \revv{the task similarity threshold coefficient $\tau$ for handling negative transfer; and the temperature coefficient $\Gamma$, which controls the concentration degree of the Softmax weight distribution.}

 The richness of the meteorological state representation directly dictates the accuracy of task similarity metrics.
 We categorized the input channel configurations for the feature extractor into three distinct levels for comparative analysis: a low-dimensional configuration (4 channels, comprising exclusively surface-level variables), a medium-dimensional configuration (19 channels, encompassing surface variables and upper-air variables across 3 key pressure levels), and a high-dimensional configuration (69 channels, including surface variables and the full spectrum of upper-air variables across 13 pressure levels).
 Fig.~\ref{fig:channels_sensitivity} illustrates the final HV performance (top panel) and the percentage of relative difference (bottom panel) under these varying channel configurations.
 Observations from the relative difference plot reveal that, compared to the baseline (19 channels), the 4-channel configuration exhibits a performance degradation across the majority of tasks.
 Notably, in Task 4, the performance attenuation reaches as high as $7.88\%$.
 This suggests that relying solely on surface variables is insufficient to capture complex atmospheric dynamic features, consequently leading to biases in similar task retrieval.
 In contrast, although the 69-channel configuration yielded positive gains in most tasks, the magnitude of improvement in the remaining tasks was marginal.
 Considering that incorporating the full set of upper-air variables significantly increases data I/O load and the computational overhead of the feature extraction network, we conclude that the 19-channel configuration strikes the optimal balance between computational cost and representation effectiveness.
 Consequently, this configuration is adopted throughout the experiments.